Ferigone/discord-bot/README.md

 <h5>Additional Info</h5>

 > The functions will be added as much as I can think of and for the bot to be stable<br/>
-> You can also join my discord and test that out :)<br/> >https://discordapp.com/invite/CpBNXF4